Labiaplasty is a surgical procedure whose purpose is to alter the size and/or appearance of a woman’s genital tissues.

 You should set realistic goals.
 Also, be frank with yourself about why you are considering labiaplasty.
 This surgery carries both psychological and emotional components.
 “Normal” encompasses a very wide range in vulvar appearance and anatomy.
 It is very unlikely your labia are “abnormal.”
 Our society and culture often place enormous stress on women.
 Be good to yourself in assessing your motivation for labiaplasty.

 Labiaplasty is aimed at shortening the labia.
 Barring complications, the surgery accomplishes exactly that.
-Women who opt for labiaplasty because their labia are prone to twisting or tearing should find relief.
+Most Phoenix Labiaplasty patients who opt for this procedure do so because their labia are prone to twisting or tearing should find relief.
 Patients should be careful not to seek too drastic a reduction in labia size and length.
 If the labia are over-resected, it can leave the vaginal opening more susceptible to infections.